Claude API Pricing 2026: Complete Guide to Anthropic Model Costs ($1-$25 per MTok)

 When you enable extended thinking mode via the API, Claude produces a “thinking” content block that exposes its internal reasoning process.
 The model works through the problem step-by-step—exploring different approaches, catching potential errors, and refining its logic—before generating the final response.
 This explicit reasoning often leads to significantly higher quality outputs for complex tasks.

-Supported Models: Extended thinking is available on Claude Opus 4.5, Sonnet 4.5, Haiku 4.5, and will be available on Claude Opus 4, Opus 4.1, and Sonnet 4 by January 15, 2026.
+Supported Models: Extended thinking is available on Claude Opus 4.6, Sonnet 4.6, Opus 4.5, Sonnet 4.5, Haiku 4.5, Opus 4.1, Opus 4, and Sonnet 4.

 Extended Thinking Pricing Model